 - How does the system capture demand when in a backorder situation?

 - What does the system capture as demand?
 Customer only?
 Transfers?
 Inter-company?

 - At what point does the system capture demand?

 - How does the system treat canceled orders?
 Is the order entry system tightly integrated with the planning system to provide actionable intelligence?

-- Does the system plan based on summarized monthly results or does it plan based on the individual transactions?
+- Does the system plan based on summarized monthly results or does it plan based on individual transactions?
 Does it plan based on pieces of demand?
-Or does it plan based on the number of ordered lines and the number of pieces per ordered lines?
+Or does it plan based on the number of ordered lines and the number of pieces per ordered line?

 Just a few questions that need the understanding to improve results.
 The key to better demand planning is making sure the system captures demand based on how the customer orders.
 If a customer consistently orders 10 pieces of a part on each order, then the system should plan 10 pieces in inventory to consistently meet that demand.
 While this seems like something that does not need to be said, some systems today plan based on how parts to ship, which does not always align with how the customer ordered.
 Furthermore, some systems plan just on a summarized number of pieces per month.
 This does not align with how customers order.
 The number of pieces per month could be for 1 order line or for 300 order lines.
 Knowing this helps to drive an appropriate amount of safety stock to meet the anticipated demand.